danielmiessler/SecLists/README.md

 - RSnake for fierce hostname list
 - Charlie Campbell for Spanish word list, numerous other contributions
 - Rob Fuller for the IZMY list
-- Thanks to shipCod3 for an SSH user/pass list
+- shipCod3 for an SSH user/pass list
+- Steve Crapo for doing splitting work on a number of large lists

 :::